 More than 10 million ordinary citizens own over half the forestland in America.
 Most landowners want to do right by their land, but until now there’s been no single resource to help them do so.
 Backyard Woodland is a comprehensive guide to nurturing the land in your care, from soil and water protection to fostering wildlife diversity and keeping the land whole.
 Backyard Woodland also features tips for the financial considerations that come from land-owning, including how to save money on your taxes and how to make some extra income from responsible timber sales and viable farming.
 Owning a piece of the woods is a rare privilege, and this complete guide will help you get the most out of the experience.

 Backyard Woodland: How to Maintain and Sustain Your Trees, Water, and Wildlife is published by Countryman Press, a division of W.W.
 Norton & Company.
-You can order your copy on paperback or ebook through major retailers, including Amazon.com and Barnes & Noble.
+You can pick up your copy at Amazon.com, Barnes & Noble, or your favorite local bookstore.

 "Josh VanBrakle's Backyard Woodland is a Godsend to private landowners of all types as well as to those that just want to learn more about how trees, forests, wildlife, and other aspects of nature work together in harmony.
 He presents lots of knowledgeable and easily understood information about the great outdoors that anyone and everyone can enjoy and learn from.
 Well done, Josh!"